 You only have a limited timeframe to file your premises liability suit.
-In Florida, that window is four years from the date of the incident, according to Florida Statute § 95.11.
-To verify any unique factors that may impact your timeframe, contact someone from Bogin, Munns & Munns at (352) 332-7688.
-A Gainesville premises liability lawyer can help your case meet important deadlines.
+In Florida, that window is typically two years from the date of the incident, according to Florida Statute § 95.11.
+Additionally, wrongful death lawsuits have a two-year window for filing.

 To consult with an experienced premises liability lawyer serving Gainesville, call 855-780-9986

 This area of law covers any accident that occurs on someone’s property, including: